zopefoundation/grok/doc/tutorial.rst

 .. include:: groktut/containers/src/sample/app_templates/entryindex.pt
   :literal:

-Restart Zope and try this application.
+Restart the server and try this application.
 Call your application ``test``.
 Pay special attention to the URLs.

 First, we have the index page of our application: